The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Numerical setup

-Periodic aspect ratios of $L_x/d=2\pi$ and $L_z/d=\pi$ are used.
-The Reynolds number $Re_s$ is fixed at $3 \times 10^4$, resulting in a frictional Reynolds number $Re_\tau\approx 770$ for the non-rotating case, where $u_\tau$ is the shear velocity defined as $u_\tau = \sqrt{\tau_w/\rho}$, where $\tau_w$ is the average wall shear stress and $\rho$ is the fluid density.
-The rotation parameter $R_{\Omega}$ is varied in the range $[-0.1, 0.3]$, with positive values denoting anti-cyclonic rotation, such that the spanwise rotation vector is anti-parallel to the vorticity of base flow, whereas negative values of the Coriolis signify cyclonic behavior, i.e. the spanwise rotation is parallel to the vorticity vector of the base flow.
+The Rotation number $R_{\Omega}$ is varied in the range $[-0.1, 0.3]$, with positive values denoting anti-cyclonic rotation, such that the spanwise rotation vector is anti-parallel to the vorticity of base flow, whereas negative values of the Coriolis signify cyclonic behavior, i.e. the spanwise rotation is parallel to the vorticity vector of the base flow.
 The perturbation amplitude $\alpha$ is kept constant at $\alpha=0.1$ unless stated otherwise.
 The Wormersley number $Wo$ is varied in the range $Wo\in [26,200]$, with selected cases at higher $Wo$.
-Table \ref{tbl:wos} shows how these values of $Wo$ correspond to the different time-scales in the flow.
+Table \ref{tbl:wos} shows how these values of $Wo$ correspond to the different time-scales in the flow, including the dimensionless forcing period in both dimensionless time units $t$ and $t_\tau$.